 We often use site-wide links to key posts at the footer of the blog or on the sidebar, with exact matching anchor text, which could be one major reason for penalties.
 Google doesn’t hate SEO, but overly optimized SEO sites are the first ones to be affected by future Penguin updates.
 If you have been using this practice (when it used to work), it’s time to update your blog with the latest algo, and avoid such practices.

 Also, while internal links are very useful, you must vary your anchor text while linking.
 You may not want to link all “SEO” words to one article targeting SEO keywords in the post.
 Keep it natural and meaningful, as this will not only be appreciated by users but also by bots.
-If you are using plugins like SEO Smart Links, which is actually useful, make sure to use plugins like WordPress Insights for adding manual links as well.
+If you are using plugins like SEO Smart Links, which is actually useful.

 Keyword density :